Greaver77/valkyrie/Getting-Valkyrie-Walking-With-IHMC's-Controller.md

 <img src="https://github.com/NASA-JSC-Robotics/valkyrie/wiki/images/ClickCalibrateFootForceSensors.png" width="1250">

-Now your ready to put the robot onto the ground.
-Lower Valkyrie until her feet are securely on the ground,
+Now your ready to put the robot onto the ground to stand up.
+Lower Valkyrie until her feet are securely on the ground.
+Once the feet are firmly down, you need to change the variable 'requestedHighLevelState' to 'Walking'.
+To do so, if the variable is not already docked on the bottom of your visualizer, search for it in the search box.
+Once you have found it, drag and drop it into a tab at the bottom of the visualizer and change it to 'Walking'.
+It will switch itself back to NULL, this means it has successfully been set.
+Now you are ready to stand the robot up.
+The far right slider on your midi-board controls the desired center of mass height of the robot.
+Slide it to approximately half way up.
+Now slowly ramp the second slider from the right up.
+As you do so, the robot will transition into standing.